PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-message.md

 Security tips

- - Consider creating a code message that only your contacts will understand
+ - Consider creating code words or phrases in your message that only your contacts will understand.
- - The message should be relevant for any situation - you won't have time to change it in a 'Panic' moment
+ - You won't have time to change a message in an emergency, so create something that will work in all scenarios.
- - Enable GPS tracking from your phone settings if you want your location to be included with the message
+ - Enable GPS tracking from your phone settings if you want your location to be included with the message.